 You’ll find various genres under the categories on the Home page as well as articles on Writing and Blogging.

 As for my posts, I’ll warn you I usually get right to the point.
 I like short and quick reads on Blogs so I try to create them as well, although I’m not opposed to going long if something hits me.
+Also, I’m a stream of thought type of guy so you may see me veer off ear and there but I eventually make my way back on topic.

 Where Else Am I?

 I founded a site called Lit World Interviews where I and others provided book reviews by request and for some because we just read for enjoyment.
 If you would like to join the review team fill out the Contact Form located on the About Us page on the LWI site.
+I’m always looking for more reviewers as I am not able to do as much as I once did.

 There is, of course, my author site, RonovanHester.com.
 However, I mostly use RonovanWrites.com as my blog for all things me related.